Wilfred/emacs-refactor/README.md

 ## General

-The *comment region* command is available whenever a region is active.
+These commands are available for all programming languages.

+The following context-sensitive refactoring commands are available:

+* *comment region*
+* *uncomment region*

 ## C